highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 **Example**

-A user running this script will be **prompted to send 10 HFC to the username "steve".** When they are prompted to send this money, they will see a message: "Pay me 10 HFC and I will unlock this door!"
+A user running this script will be **prompted to send 10 HFC to the username "steve".** When prompted to send this money, they will see a message: "Pay me 10 HFC and I will unlock this door!"

 ```
 var tablet = Tablet.getTablet("com.highfidelity.interface.tablet.system");